 The PRSB is publishing the child health standard and supporting documents in final draft form while further review including endorsement by our relevant member organisations is undertaken.
 The standard may change in its final form but we expect any changes to be minor.
 Providers may begin incorporating the standard into their systems but should be aware there may be minor amendments in due course.
 The final version will be published on the PRSB as soon as it is available this winter.

 The Healthy Child Record will soon be available in our new standards viewer tool.
 Please see details on our standards page

 The Healthy Child Record standard is the set of information that is currently exchanged between professionals and parents to support care of a child.
 The content of the standard is provided in the following documents:

-Healthy child record specification – this specifies the format of an electronic care record supporting the Healthy Child Programme, including the clinical headings and sub headings which provide the standardised structure for that record.
+Healthy child record specification – this document specifies the format of an electronic care record supporting the Healthy Child Programme, including the clinical headings and sub headings which provide the standardised structure for a record.

-Healthy child events specification - this provides the detailed content for the events, including values and business rules used to support the creation of the FHIR Events Catalogue.
+Healthy child events specification - (created by NHS Digital) this document gives detailed content for the events, including values and business rules used to support the creation of the FHIR Events Catalogue.

 Implementation guidance (created by NHS Digital)

 This guidance sets out issues identified during the project which relate to implementation of the headings.
 This is an interim version, with further information about detailed implementation guidance relating to headings to follow.